almond-bongbong/react-simple-toasts/README.md

 ### Toast Return Object

-When the `toast` function is called, it returns an object with a single method, `close()`, allowing you to manually close the toast message currently being displayed.
+When the toast function is called, it returns a control object with methods for managing the toast message currently being displayed.
+These methods include closing the toast, updating its duration, and updating its message and duration.

 | Method                                          | Description                                                                | Version |
 | ----------------------------------------------- | -------------------------------------------------------------------------- | ------- |